Map stores

 and ExplicitDynamicMapping

-classes in the DDS sample project for examples.
+classes in the DDS sample project.

 Store remapping

-From time to time you may need to change the structure of your data.
-This can mean adding, removing or changing properties on your .NET classes or PropertyBags.
+From time to time, you may need to change the structure of your data.
+This can mean adding, removing, or changing properties on your .NET classes or PropertyBags

 You can remap .NET classes to stores in the following ways: